 There are two different pathways that students follow at GCSE: the English Baccalaureate pathway and the core pathway.
-We use a range of data and information to assess your suitability for each pathway.
+The school will use a range of data and information to assess your suitability for each pathway and will inform you which pathway you will follow.
 We want every student to finish Year 11 with a complete set of Level 2 qualifications that will take them on to their next stage, whether that is employment, training or post-16 study.
 All of our Key Stage 4 Level 2 qualifications can lead to Key Stage 5 Level 3 courses (Further Education).